Emergency First Aid at Work (EFAW)

 Before booking, employers must carry out a first aid needs assessment.
 The Health and Safety (First-Aid) Regulations 1981 require it, and the outcome determines which qualification is appropriate.

-The responsibility for that determination sits with you, not us.
-But we provide guidance throughout the enquiry process, and our Workplace First Aid UK Guide is a detailed, free resource covering needs assessments, qualification levels, and legal obligations.
+We don’t make that determination for employers; the responsibility sits with you.
+But we do provide guidance throughout the enquiry process, and our Workplace First Aid UK Guide covers needs assessments, qualification levels, and legal obligations in full.

 Certification and Validity